How DMARC Protects Your Domain from Scams and Phishing

 How DMARC Protects Against Phishing and Fraudulent Emails

-Once you’ve configured DMARC, it immediately starts working to filter out unauthorized emails.
+Once you have configured DMARC, it immediately starts working to filter out unauthorized emails.
 When a recipient's email server receives a message from your domain, it checks the DMARC record to verify the sender.
 If the message originates from a legitimate source, it proceeds to the inbox.
 If not, DMARC blocks it or sends it to spam, depending on the policy you set.

 DMARC also provides detailed reports, giving you visibility into how your domain is used and any attempted scams.
 This data helps you identify where malicious emails are coming from, adding an extra layer of security by identifying potential threats before they reach your employees or customers.
+In 2025 and 2026, threat actors have significantly increased the volume of attacks delivered via email, making DMARC reporting more valuable than ever.

-Why Every Organization Should Use DMARC
+Why Every Organization Should Use DMARC in 2026

 Here are some key benefits of implementing DMARC: